-The Olfactory Nerve (CN I)
+The Olfactory Nerve (CN I) and Olfactory Pathway

-Embryologically it is derived from the olfactory placode (a thickening of the ectoderm layer), which also give rise to the glial cells which support the nerve.
+Embryologicallly, the olfactory nerve is derived from the olfactory placode (a thickening of the ectoderm layer), which also give rise to the glial cells which support the nerve.

-Once in the cranial cavity, the fibres enter the olfactory bulb, which lies in the olfactory groove, within the anterior cranial fossa.
+Once in the cranial cavity, the fibres enter the olfactory bulb, which lies in the olfactory groove within the anterior cranial fossa.

 The olfactory bulb is an ovoid structure which contains specialised neurones, called mitral cells.
 The olfactory nerve fibres synapse with the mitral cells, forming collections known as synaptic glomeruli.
 From the glomeruli, second order nerves then pass posteriorly into the olfactory tract.